fbpx

 Design Considerations

-We cannot control where the laser will start each cut, so if you order the same part more than once, the pierce point locations can be different each time.
+We cannot control where the laser will start each cut.
+If you order the same part more than once, the pierce point locations can be different each time.

 We’ll need a node/anchor point to separate the paths where they intersect with normal cut geometry such as the part profile, like this: